gopro/facets-overview-spark/README.md

-## How to use the generated feature statistics in Jupyter notebook
+## How to use the generated feature statistics in Jupyter notebook (python)

 * todo: add code to show how to use jupyter notebook

-## How to use the generated feature statistics in Javascripts web browser
+## How to use the generated feature statistics in browser (javascripts)
 *  todo: add code to show how to use it in Javascripts